Table of Contents

 Individual Reaction Steps of the Citric Acid Cycle

-Even if it is hard to learn the individual steps and the respective structural formulas in detail, it is definitely worth it since they are often asked for in oral and written exams.
+Even if it is hard to learn the individual steps and the respective structural formulas in detail, it is definitely worth it because they are often asked for in oral and written exams.

 Step 1: Acetyl-CoA + Oxaloacetate → Citrate

 Citrate synthase catalyzes the transfer of acetyl-CoA to oxaloacetate with the formation of citrate.
-H2O is inserted and the coenzyme A is split off.
-Hereby, the high-energy thioester-bond of acetyl-CoA is hydrolyzed.
+H2O is inserted and coenzyme A is split off.
+As a result, the high-energy thioester-bond of acetyl-CoA is hydrolyzed.

 Step 2: Citrate → Isocitrate

-Acinotate hydratase, also called acinotase, transforms citrate to isocitrate.
+Acinotate hydratase, also called aconitase, transforms citrate to isocitrate.
 Via shifting of one OH group, the tertiary alcohol becomes a secondary one.
-The intermediate substance of this isomerization is referred to as cis-acinotate.
+The intermediate substance formed by this isomerization is referred to as cis-aconitate.

 Isocitrate dehydrogenase catalyzes the NAD+-dependent oxidation of isocitrate.
-In this process, the unstable intermediate substance oxalosuccinate forms, which then spontaneously decarboxylyzes to become succinyl-CoA.
-In this reaction step, the first oxidation reaction and the first decarboxylation of the citric acid cycle occur – with the formation of 1 NADH+H+ and the release of CO2.
+In this process, the unstable intermediate substance oxalosuccinate forms, which then spontaneously decarboxylases to become succinyl-CoA.
+In this reaction step, the first oxidation reaction and the first decarboxylation of the citric acid cycle occur – with the formation of 1 NADH + H+ and the release of CO2.

-Alpha-ketoglutarate dehydrogenase is a large enzymatic complex that is very similar to the pyruvate dehydrogenase.
-For the oxidative decarboxylation of alpha-ketogluarate to succinyl-CoA, it needs the following cofactors: thiamine pyrophosphate, liponamide, coenzyme A, FAD, and NAD+.
-Again, CO2 and 1 more NAD+H+ form for the respiratory chain.
+α -ketoglutarate dehydrogenase is a large enzymatic complex that is very similar to pyruvate dehydrogenase.
+For the oxidative decarboxylation of α-ketoglutarate to succinyl-CoA, the following cofactors are needed: thiamine pyrophosphate, liponamide, coenzyme A, FAD, and NAD+.
+Again, CO2 and 1 more NADH + H+ form for the respiratory chain.

-In case of a lack of thiamine (e.g. caused by malnutrition due to alcoholism), Wernicke’s encephalopathy occurs since both alpha-ketoglutarate and pyruvate dehydrogenases rely on thiamine as a cofactor.
-If both enzymes do not work correctly, glutamate can accumulate and the utilization of glucose is diminished which then results in cerebral cell damage.
+In case of a lack of thiamine (e.g., caused by malnutrition due to alcoholism), Wernicke’s encephalopathy occurs because both α-ketoglutarate and pyruvate dehydrogenases rely on thiamine as a cofactor.
+If both enzymes do not work correctly, glutamate can accumulate, and the utilization of glucose is diminished, which then results in cerebral cell damage.